DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 ### Postgraduate teaching apprenticeships

-If you are resident in the UK, you may also be eligible to apply for a postgraduate teaching apprenticeship.
+If you are resident in the UK, you may be eligible to apply for a postgraduate teaching apprenticeship.
 This allows you to earn a salary while you train.

 To apply, you will need to meet both the following conditions:

 * you must have settled or pre-settled status under the EU Settlement Scheme
-* you must have been living in the UK or the EEA for 3 or more years before the start of your apprenticeship
+* you must have been living in the UK or the [EEA](https://www.gov.uk/eu-eea) for 3 or more years before the start of your apprenticeship

 If you do not have settled or pre-settled status under the EU Settlement Scheme, you will need to meet both the following conditions: